divagicha/CoWIN-Vaccine-Appointment-Booking/README.md

 <!-- ABOUT -->
 ## About The Project

 As it's a difficult task to schedule an appointment for CoVid-Vaccine with only limited slots available for each day, this script automates the whole process of checking availability of slots every 3 seconds and also books it as soon as it becomes available.
-Just enter your preferences initially **(pincode, district, centre preference, slot timing, etc.)** and just let this script do the rest.
+Just do a **one-time configuration** by entering your preferences initially **(pincode, district, centre preference, slot timing, etc.)** and let this script do the rest.

+### Customizable Options in the Program

+1. State ID / Name
+2. District ID / Name
+3. Pincode(s) in the district
+4. Search Criteria *(whether to search centres by Pincode or District)*
+5. Centre Preferences *(which centre to book among all the available centres)*
+6. Slot Preference *(whether to select a random slot from among the available slots for a particular centre or ask the user to manually select the slot once a valid centre is found)*
+7. Appointment Date *(date for which the centres have to be checked for availability and scheduling thereafter)*
+8. Beneficiaries *(which beneficiaries to schedule appointment for, among all the registered benficiaries(max.
+4) in the account)*
+9. Dose Number *(which dose(1 or 2) appointment to schedule, for the selected beneficiaries)*
+10. Min Age Limit *(minimum age limit of the selected beneficiaries.
+All selected beneficiaries must belong to the same minimum age group, either 18+ or 45+)*